fleetdm/fleet/docs/Using Fleet/manage-access.md

 ### Observer

-The Observer role is a read-only role.
+The observer role is a read-only role.
 It can access most entities in Fleet, like queries, policies, labels, application configuration, teams, etc.
 They can also run queries configured with the `observer_can_run` flag set to `true`.

 ### Observer+

 `Applies only to Fleet Premium`

-Observer+ is an Observer with the added ability to run *any* query.
+Observer+ is an observer with the added ability to run *any* query.

 ### GitOps